 Take the new PCV valve and screw it into the port.

-Don’t over-tighten it.
+Don’t over-tighten it, ideally use a torque wrench.
 The torque specification is 22 ft-lbs, which is not a lot!

 Step 8: Slide the hose onto the PCV barb and fit the hose clamp.

 Press the hose onto the barb and slide the hose clamp over it.

 That’s it for replacing the PCV valve.

 Step 9: Put the Plastic Cover Back On.

 Put the cover back on and line up the holes with the two studs to tighten it down.

 Put the 10mm nuts back on the studs to hold the cover in place.

 And that’s it for replacing the PCV valve in a Toyota Corolla.
 Thanks for reading!

 For the next generation of Toyota Corolla’s (2009-2014), use this PCV valve.